How to Do Squats Correctly: 4 Recommendations

 People do this activity with the goal of getting bigger glutes and hamstrings.
 However, despite not being a bad goal, many are going much farther.

-This zeal to get results ends up overdoing squats in the worst manner.
 There are many who start with bad posture and hurt their body in general.

 To start a set of squats properly, it’s necessary to assume a good position for your body.
 Your legs should be separated at shoulder width apart.